 - Transportation from Heathrow or Gatwick Airports to Oxford

 - Meals not provided as part of the NIU program package

-- $40 Undergraduate application (Non-NIU undergraduate students or $10 Student-at-Large application fee for graduate-level students.
+- $40 Undergraduate application for non-NIU undergraduate students or $10 Student-at-Large application fee for graduate-level students.

 - Theatre tickets (beyond one field trip to Stratford)

 As a participant in a study abroad program through NIU, applicants may be eligible for: Pell Grant, SEOG, Perkins Loan, PLUS Loan, Subsidized or Unsubsidized Stafford Loan, MAP Award or you’re privately awarded scholarship with consent of awarding organization.

 If you are an NIU student and plan to apply for aid or loans to supplement this study abroad program you must contact the NIU Financial Aid and Scholarship Office in Swen Parson 245, (815) 753-1395 to discuss your current aid package and what you might be eligible for during the Summer term.
 Questions regarding the program budget can be directed to the International Affairs Business Manager, Tim Condon, email@example.com

 for information on financial resources for study abroad.

 WITHDRAWAL FROM THE PROGRAM